omunroe-com/navewiki/Uniform-Type-Identifiers.md

-Wikipedia defines a [Uniform Type Identifier](http://en.wikipedia.org/wiki/Uniform_Type_Identifier) is “a text string used on software provided by Apple Inc. to uniquely identify a given class or type of item.”
+Wikipedia defines a [Uniform Type Identifier](http://en.wikipedia.org/wiki/Uniform_Type_Identifier) as “a text string used on software provided by Apple Inc. to uniquely identify a given class or type of item.”
 Applications should use the appropriate UTI (as defined below) when creating a CoffeeScript or Literate CoffeeScript file.

 ## CoffeeScript UTI